misterdustinface/LuaJ-Futures/README.md

   This library implements "eager" futures - where computation starts as soon as the future is created.
   These futures run in dynamically created threads.

-  Futures and Promises are confusing - mostly because they have a variety of implementations.
-  This library is no exception to that rule.
-  My primary focus was to make a simple and accessible asynchronous/concurrent function dispatcher.
-  For those who do not approve of my incorrect usage of the keywords "future" and "promise",
-  I shall remind you that you are not bounded to my vocabulary, for you can define the names of your own variables.
-  Furthermore, I am willing to update my vocabularly, so please inform me of more suitable word usage.

 ## Why futures are useful
   Futures are practical for delegating tasks, but they are especially suited for delegating lengthy tasks.